MrNjT/mrnjt.github.io/index.md

-Hello, welcome to my webpage.
+Welcome to my webpage!
+I am a Lead Software Engineer at Cadence Design Systems in Austin, Texas.
+I earned my Master's and Ph.D. degrees from the Department of Electrical and Computer Engineering at the University of Central Florida in 2017 and 2021, respectively.

-I am a PhD. candidate in the department of Electrical and Computer Engineering at UCF.
-My research interest lies in the field of Electronic Design Automation with the emphasis on Physical design of Very-Large-Scale-Integrated circuits.
-Currently.
-I am working on synthesizing and optimizing  robust clock distribution networks for ICs .
+My research focus is in the field of Electronic Design Automation, with a particular emphasis on the Physical Design of Very-Large-Scale-Integrated Circuits (VLSI).
+Specifically, my research involves synthesizing and optimizing robust clock distribution networks for integrated circuits (ICs).
+Additionally, my research interest extends to the area of Computer Aided Design for Emerging Technologies.